 Camber angle is a small geometric parameter, but it plays an important role in vehicle dynamics.
 It not only optimizes the tire contact area when cornering, but also improves the stability of straight-line driving through the return moment.

-In practical applications, the setting of camber angle needs to weigh a variety of factors: for example, negative camber angle can enhance the performance of corners, but excessive use will lead to increased wear on the inside of tires when driving straight and increase fuel consumption.
+In practical applications, the setting of camber angle needs to balance a variety of factors: for example, negative camber angle can enhance the performance of corners, but excessive use will lead to increased wear on the inside of tires when driving straight and increase fuel consumption.

 As a result, automotive engineers often fine-tune the vehicle according to its purpose, such as racetrack racing, daily commuting, or off-road driving.